iGaming Platform Development: A Practical Launch Guide for 2026

 Malta Gaming Authority (MGA) — The gold standard for European operators.
 Recognized widely, but takes longer (typically 4–6 months) and costs more.
 Better suited if you're planning a long runway.

 Curaçao eGaming — The fastest and most affordable entry point.
 Licenses can be obtained in 4–8 weeks.
 It's widely used by startups getting into the market, and gives you enough credibility to work with most major software providers.
-For a 90-day launch, this is the most realistic path.
+This becomes the most realistic path for a quick launch of an iGaming platform.

-Isle of Man, Gibraltar, UKGC — Excellent jurisdictions, but timelines and requirements make them challenging to hit in 90 days as a new applicant.
+Isle of Man, Gibraltar, UKGC — Excellent jurisdictions, but timelines and requirements make them challenging if a quick launch is required.

-If you want to play smart for a 90-day launch, start your Curaçao application on Day 1 and treat it as your operational license while you simultaneously begin the longer process for a jurisdiction that matches your long-term target market.
+If you want to launch an iGaming platform quickly, start your Curaçao application on Day 1 and treat it as your operational license while you simultaneously begin the longer process for a jurisdiction that matches your long-term target market.

 Instead of going through all the hassles, you can also partner with the best iGaming licensing provider, as they can simplify the entire process by helping you secure the right license, handle compliance requirements, and meet regulatory standards without delays.
 They also speed up your launch through ready-made or partner licenses while ensuring your platform stays legally compliant as regulations evolve.